Xenon (nightclub): Ambiance

 Xenon was regarded as much more of a "Fashion Crowd", while Studio 54 was more Hollywood.
 Still, many celebrities such as Andy Warhol, Halston, Michael Jackson, Jack Nicholson, Mick Jagger and Jerry Hall, Tom Cruise, Richard Avedon, Cher, O. J. Simpson, Christopher Reeve, Elton John, Roger Moore, John McEnroe, Tony Curtis, Brooke Shields, Freddie Mercury, David Kennedy, John F. Kennedy Jr. and Robin Williams frequented the club.
 According to event photographer Bill Bernstein, "Xenon was the only nightclub [in New York City] popular enough to compete with Studio 54 and was popular with the straighter, white, upwardly mobile crowd."

 The walls were silver and rays of light came out from a giant "X" above the dance floor.
 People at Xenon often liked to dance with less clothes than people at Studio 54, sometimes wearing swimsuits while dancing.
 Xenon was the first night club to provide go-go boxes for amateur go-go dancers to dance on.
 This got many people interested in go-go dancing.
 Xenon was featured in a Life magazine article about disco.
-The full-time Disc-Jockey (DJ) was Tony Smith and the part-time DJs were Louis Martinez and John "Jellybean" Benitez, who later had an affair with Madonna.
+The full-time Disc-Jockey (DJ) was Tony Smith and the part-time DJs were Louis Martinez (Louis Orlando) and John "Jellybean" Benitez, who later had an affair with Madonna.